MonumoLtd/SimpleGA.jl/docs/src/index.md

     * `STA.I4 = g0 * g1 * g2 * g3`
 * Extra functions: `bar(M) = g0 * M * g0 `

 The algebra G(1,3) is the geometric algebra for Minkowski spacetime, better known as the Spacetime Algebra (STA).
-STA is the standard abbreviationn for this algebra so is used for the namespace.
+STA is the standard abbreviation for this algebra so is used for the namespace.

 Even elements in the STA are isomorphic to 2X2 complex matrices (the full Pauli algebra), which is essentially how they are implemented here.
 (We acually unwrap the matrices and store the entries explicitly in a struct, which turns out to be slightly more efficient.)